Recovery of student loan debt repaid under the government loan guarantee

 Waiving recovery of student loan debt repaid under the government loan guarantee

-Waiving a recovery is possible on Kela's or the customer's initiative.
-The customer is informed about the waiver.
-Waiver of a recovery is always decided on by Kela's Overpayment Recovery Centre.
+Waiving a recovery is possible on Kela's or your initiative.
+Waiving of a recovery is always decided on by Kela's Overpayment Recovery Centre.

-Collection of student loan debt is waived upon death.
-If the student loan is being collected by Kela, Kela is notified of the death automatically and informs the estate of the decision to waive collection.
+Recovery of student loan debt is waived upon death.
+If the student loan is being recovered by Kela, Kela is notified of the death automatically and informs the estate of the decision to waive the recovery.

-If the student loan has not been transferred from the bank to Kela for collection, Kela pays the loan to the bank and informs the estate of the waiver.
+If the student loan has not been transferred from the bank to Kela for recovery, Kela pays the loan to the bank after having received information about the death and notifies the estate of the waiver.